adaptationio/openai-gym-imitation-learning/README.md

 # OpenAi-Gym-Iimitation-learning
-Imatation learning for OpenAI gym, Retro and everything else
+Imitation learning for OpenAI gym, Retro and everything else